kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 - Install Kubernetes and KubeSphere together in one command;
 - Install Kubernetes first, and deploy KubeSphere on it using [ks-installer](https://github.com/kubesphere/ks-installer).

-{{< notice note >}}

-If you have existing Kubernetes clusters, please refer to [Installing on Kubernetes](../../../installing-on-kubernetes/).

-{{</ notice >}}

 ## Quick Installation for Development and Testing

 KubeSphere has decoupled some components since v2.1.0.
 KubeKey only installs necessary components by default as this way features fast installation and minimal resource consumption.
 If you want to enable enhanced pluggable functionalities, see [Enable Pluggable Components](../../../pluggable-components/) for details.

-The quick installation of KubeSphere is only for development or testing since it uses local volume for storage by default.
-If you want a production installation, see HA Cluster Configuration.
+The quick installation of KubeSphere is only for development or testing since it uses [Local Volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) based on [openEBS](https://openebs.io/) to provide storage services with dynamic provisioning in Kubernetes clusters by default.
+If you want a production installation, see [HA Cluster Configuration](../ha-configuration/).

 - **All-in-one**.
 It means a single-node hassle-free installation with just one command.
 - **Multi-node**.
 It allows you to install KubeSphere on multiple instances using the default storage class (local volume), which means it is not required to install storage server such as Ceph and GlusterFS.

-{{< notice note >}}

-For air-gapped installation, please refer to [this tutorial](../air-gapped-installation/).

-{{</ notice >}}

-## Install HA KubeSphere on Linux

-KubeKey allows users to install a highly available cluster for production.
-Users need to configure load balancers and persistent storage services in advance.

-- [Persistent Storage Configuration](../storage-configuration): By default, KubeKey uses [Local Volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) based on [openEBS](https://openebs.io/) to provide storage services with dynamic provisioning in Kubernetes clusters.
-It is convenient for the quick installation of a testing environment.
-In a production environment, it must have a storage server set up.
-Please refer to [Persistent Storage Configuration](../storage-configuration) for details.
-- Load Balancer Configuration for HA installation: Before you get started with multi-node installation in a production environment, you need to configure load balancers.
-Cloud load balancers, Nginx and `HAproxy + Keepalived` all work for the installation.

-For more information, see HA Cluster Configuration.
-You can also see the specific step of HA installations across major cloud providers in Installing on Public Cloud.

 ## Overview of Pluggable Components